cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Some applications may require learning the client's password for enforcing password rules.
-Doing so invalidates this important security property of OPAQUE and is NOT RECOMMENDED in most thread models.
-However for example in case of corporate deployments, where the client is under control of the same organisation as the server - and regulation or compliance mandates strict checks on password quality or even escrow of passwords - it can makes sense to use a version of OPAQUE registration which exposes the password to the server during registration.
-However if possible and acceptable applications SHOULD move such checks to the client.
-Note that limited checks at the server are possible to implement without exposing the password, e.g., detecting repeated passwords upon re-registrations or password change.
+Doing so invalidates this important security property of OPAQUE and is NOT RECOMMENDED, unless it is not possible for applications to move such checks to the client.
+Note that limited checks at the server are possible to implement, e.g., detecting repeated passwords upon re-registrations or password change.

 In general, passwords should be selected with sufficient entropy to avoid being susceptible to recovery through dictionary attacks, both online and offline.